South Florida Has Cooling Rents Going Into 2026

 Who breaks first in South Florida

-- Over-leveraged small landlords: Bought in 2021–2023 with thin spreads, used seller’s insurance/tax numbers, never stress-tested for flat rent, now see renewals that wipe out cash flow.
+- Over-leveraged small landlords: Bought with thin spreads, used seller's insurance or tax numbers, never stress-tested for flat rent, and now see renewals that wipe out cash flow.

 - Older condo owners in C-class or tired B-class buildings: Hit with special assessments and higher insurance while tenants stay price sensitive.

-- Mom-and-pop single-family owners east of I-95: Old policies finally repriced or non-renewed; new quotes double the old rate; the asset looks valuable on paper but bleeds monthly.
+- Mom-and-pop single-family owners east of I-95: Old policies repriced or non-renewed; the asset may look valuable on paper while monthly cash flow gets worse.

 - Short-term rental hosts with weak occupancy: Gross rent looks high, net income gets crushed by insurance, cleaning, management, and soft demand.